-Comey testimony: Ex-FBI boss says Trump team lied, but president didn't ask to end Russia probe
+Comey testimony: Ex-FBI boss says Trump team lied, but stops short of obstruction charge

 Comey said he spoke directly with Trump a total of nine times -- three in person and six over the phone.
 According to his written testimony, Comey “felt compelled” to keep a detailed log after each conversation, something he hadn’t done with former President Barack Obama.

-Comey's dramatic opening remarks detail five separate exchanges he had with Trump, beginning with a meeting at Trump Tower in New York before Trump was sworn in as president.
+Comey's dramatic statement detailed five separate exchanges he had with Trump, beginning with a meeting at Trump Tower in New York before Trump was sworn in as president.
 That briefing focused on the investigation into Russia’s election meddling as well as lascivious claims Trump had been involved with prostitutes in 2012 – a claim the White House has strongly denied.

 The second meeting took place Jan.
 27 at the White House.
 According to Comey, during a one-on-one dinner, Trump asked him if he wanted to keep his job – a question that the former FBI director found strange because in two prior conversations he had had with Trump, Comey assured him he intended to stay.
-Comey claims that he interpreted the question as “an effort to have me ask for my job and create some sort of patronage relationship.”

 At that same dinner, Comey says Trump demanded loyalty from him.